-The Office of the State Superintendent of Education (OSSE) and the State Board begin discussions about updating what is included on the DC School Report Card in July 2023.
+The Office of the State Superintendent of Education (OSSE) and the State Board began discussions about updating what is included on the DC School Report Card in July 2023.
 The State Board and OSSE held several public engagement sessions in the fall of 2023 to hear community feedback on needed improvements.
 The State Board anticipates finalizing the planned updates in February 2024.

 For more information on the State Board’s work on the ESSA accountability plan prior to 2023, please see the archived Accountability and Assessments Committee page.

 The State Board approves the DC’s statewide academic standards for each subject area.
 The State Board is responsible for making sure that those standards:

 - Specify what students are expected to know and be able to do